element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

  cat ../data/myrequest-generated/*.json
 ```

-Now lets try to create a fake proof - we will point to a wrong public keys where the verifcation of signatures should fail:
+Now let's try to create a fake proof - we will point to a wrong public keys where the verification of signatures should fail:

 ```bash
 # note that we use witness key for bank: --bankkey ../data/pub_witness.pem